neondatabase/website/content/docs/guides/liquibase-workflow.md

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
 To learn more about Liquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

 This guide shows you how to set up a developer workflow that uses Liquibase with Neon's branching feature.
-The workflow involves making schema changes on a target development database branch and applying the changes back to the source database on your main branch in Neon.
+The workflow involves making schema changes to a database on a development branch and applying the changes back to the source database on the main branch of your Neon project.

+The instructions in this guide are based on the workflow described in the [Liquibase Developer Workflow](https://www.liquibase.org/get-started/developer-workflow) tutorial.

 ## Prerequisites